 Create a pitch email that is short, snappy, and to-the-point, which summarises your services.

-To make sure you get success with cold-emails like this, don’t just send out hundreds of the same copy-and-pasted message.
+To make sure you get success with cold emails like this, don’t just send out hundreds of the same copy-and-pasted messages.

 Instead, approach businesses individually and be sure to comment specifically about how your writing services could help them.